Drink-driver goes on dangerous escapade with 2-year-old onboard

 His cousin now in the driver's seat, Kawati got back in the car holding the boy unrestrained in front of him.
 Kawati hurled more abuse at the stranger on the street, leaning across his cousin to do so.

-The incident was reported and police located Kawati shortly after.
-Given a preliminary breath test, he returned an alcohol reading above 400mcgs but refused any further testing.
+The incident was reported and police located Kawati shortly afterwards.
+Given a preliminary breath test, he returned an alcohol reading above 400mcg but refused any further testing.

 He ordered Kawati to pay $400 for emotional harm to the woman he threatened.